oVirt/ovirt-site/source/feature/multiplestoragedomains.html.md

 ### Summary

-Allow a VM to spread its disks across several storage domains
+Allow a VM to spread its disks across several storage domains within the same Data Center.

 ### Owner